ldionne/ldionne.github.io/_posts/2015-07-14-empty-variants-and-tuples.md

-The goal of this post is to introduce sum types and product types from a very high level perspective, and to try and derive an intuition for what should `tuple<>` and `variant<>` mean.
-This is a simplistic analysis of the mathematical intuition behind `tuple<>` and `variant<>`, and by no means a thoroughly crafted design argument.
-More specifically, this short post was lifted from an email I was going to send in answer to [this post][1] on the Boost.Devel mailing list.
-The email was getting a bit long and I thought it was a good candidate for a short blog post, so here we are.
+The goal of this post is to introduce sum types and product types from a very high level perspective, and to try and derive an intuition for what the meaning of `tuple<>` and `variant<>` should be.
+The mathematics in this post are purposefully kept a bit vague, because being more formal would make the post heavier.

+> This post was lifted from an email I was going to send in answer to
+> [this message][1] on the Boost.Devel mailing list.
+The email was getting
+> a bit long and I thought it was a good candidate for a short blog post,
+> so here we are.
+Check out the initial thread if you're interested in
+> the `std::variant` proposal.

-Without getting into category theoretical stuff, we know that a tuple is what's called a "product type", i.e. the type `tuple<A, B>` is essentially equivalent to the cartesian product of the types `A` and `B`.
-Similarly, a variant is what's called a "sum type", i.e. the type `variant<A, B>` is essentially equivalent to a disjoint union of `A` and `B`, which is a set containing all elements of A and all elements of B, with duplicates.
+Without getting into category theoretical stuff, we know that a tuple is what's called a _product type_, i.e. the type `tuple<A, B>` is essentially equivalent to the cartesian product of the types `A` and `B`.
+Similarly, a variant is what's called a _sum type_, i.e. the type `variant<A, B>` is essentially equivalent to a disjoint union of `A` and `B`, which is a set containing all elements of `A` and all elements of `B`, with duplicates.

 Tuples and variants with arities other than 2 are simply syntactic sugar.
 Indeed, we have that